 We have all seen it, many have experienced it.
-Unfortunately there are some bosses out there whose behaviour can be questioned from time to time.
+Unfortunately there are some bosses out there whose behavior can be questioned from time to time.
 Right here I am giving you five points that need attention.

 Did your boss once again not keep his word?
 Are you insulted by him?
 Passed over for promotion?
-Actually you are not surprised.
+Actually you should not be surprised.
 Your boss will ignore your ideas, tends to always humiliate you and expects at all times that you can read his thoughts.
 Even worse is that he does not want to talk about it.

 What are your options if you are undermined by those whose approval you need just so hard?
 You can submit your resignation or contact HR.
 But a company is like a casino, the house always wins.
 If you feel the anger bubbling up again, then first try one of the eight tips listed below that will help you to better deal with your boss.

 Perhaps you start your escape route out of the corporate jungle?
 See my life changing option at the end of this article!